Absolute dating

-Optically stimulated luminescence (OSL)

-Optically stimulated luminescence (OSL) dating constrains the time at which sediment was last exposed to light.
-During sediment transport, exposure to sunlight 'zeros' the luminescence signal.
-Upon burial, the sediment accumulates a luminescence signal as natural ambient radiation gradually ionises the mineral grains.

-Careful sampling under dark conditions allows the sediment to be exposed to artificial light in the laboratory, which releases the OSL signal.
-The amount of luminescence released is used to calculate the equivalent dose (De) that the sediment has acquired since deposition, which can be used in combination with the dose rate (Dr) to calculate the age.

 Dendrochronology

 The growth rings of a tree at Bristol Zoo, England.
 Each ring represents one year; the outside rings, near the bark, are the youngest.

 Dendrochronology, or tree-ring dating, is the scientific method of dating based on the analysis of patterns of tree rings, also known as growth rings.
 Dendrochronology can date the time at which tree rings were formed, in many types of wood, to the exact calendar year.

 Dendrochronology has three main areas of application: paleoecology, where it is used to determine certain aspects of past ecologies (most prominently climate); archaeology, where it is used to date old buildings, etc.; and radiocarbon dating, where it is used to calibrate radiocarbon ages (see below).

 In some areas of the world, it is possible to date wood back a few thousand years, or even many thousands.
 Currently, the maximum for fully anchored chronologies is a little over 11,000 years from present.